 What Title Fees Will You Pay At Your Closing?

 When closing on a home, there are costs associated with the sale.
-Home buyers can typically expect to pay 2% – 5% of the loan amount in closing costs.
+Home buyers can typically expect to pay about 3% – 6% of the purchase price in closing costs.
 One of the main costs is a title fee.

-Here we’ll cover what title fees are, who pays them and how much they cost.
+Here we’ll cover what title fees are, who pays them and how much they cost as part of the home buying process.

 What Are Title Fees?